The Under Assistant West Coast Promotion Man

 Uh-oh, I thought I had...
 Where's my dime?
 I know I've got a dime here somewhere...

-** additional lines on the London Singles Collection (1989)
+*additional lines from the version on the London Singles Collection (1989)

 TrackTalk